Our House

 OSU Ext.
 Entomologist (ret.)

-Scale insects are closely related to aphids.
-Some scale insects are so highly modified they often don't even look like insects.
-Most appear to be legless and attached to the plant.
-These insects feed by tapping into the plant stem or leaf and removing sap.
-Like aphids, they are often associated with honeydew which supports the growth of sooty mold.
+Scale insects are closely related to aphids but most don't look like insects at all, appearing legless and attached to the plant's leaves or stems (see photo right).
+Scale insects feed by tapping into the plant stem or leaf and withdrawing plant sap.
+Like aphids, they are often associated with sticky honeydew which supports the growth of black, sooty mold.

-Some scale insects produce a cottony sac that contains hundreds or thousands of eggs (right and below).
-These are the cottony scales.
+Some scale insects produce a cottony sac (see photo right) that contains hundreds or thousands of eggs.
+Scale insects that make these cottony egg sacs are called cottony scales.
 Eggs generally hatch in early summer and release the crawler stage, the only highly mobile stage in the insect's life cycle.
-This is also the stage that must be targeted for effective control.
+The active crawler stage is also the one that must be targeted for effective control.

 cottony scale insects and egg sacs

-There are many scale insect pests of ornamentals and they have complex life cycles and host plant interactions.
-The best comprehensive source of information about these pests on ornamental plants is Insects That Feed on Trees and Shrubs by Johnson and Lyon (see below).
+There are many scale insect pests of ornamental plants and they have very complex life cycles and host plant interactions.
+One of the best comprehensive sources of information about these pests on ornamental plants is Insects That Feed on Trees and Shrubs by Johnson and Lyon (google it!).

 Plant damage caused by scale insects